How to Clean a Fabric Couch

 Step 3 – Vacuum Couch Upholstery

 Remove any loose hair, dirt, and debris under couch cushions and on the couch upholstery itself with a vacuum wand brush attachment.
-Get in every nook and crevice as much as possible with the wand hose.
+Get in every nook and crevice in the entire couch as much as possible with the wand hose.

 We have this Shark Navigator Lift-Away Vacuum that we love!